damianwajser/spring-commons/spring-commons-rest-validation/README.md

 **@CardToken** - Use this annotation to validate credit card Tokens of TokenEx, DataFast and More.

-**@CardExpiration** - Use this annnotation to validate an Object Expirable, when expiration month and expiration year to be validate with actual date.
+**@CardExpiration** - Use this annotation to validate an Object Expirable, when expiration month and expiration year to be validate with actual date.

 **@MatchEnum**